jtuoa/Deep-Polarimetric-HDR-Reconstruction/README.md

 Training code will be added soon.

 ### Supplementary materials
 We provide more visual comparisons in the supplementary material PDF.
-Namely, we provide more qualitative results on: 1) Evaluation of the HDR formulation.
-2) Comparison with state-of-the-art methods.
+Namely, we provide more qualitative results on the comparison with state-of-the-art methods.

 ## Reference
 If you find this work useful in your research, please cite: